Benny-/fim-ebook-transformer/README.rst

 Known issues
 ------------

-- A express request timeouts after 2 minutes with a 200 http code.
+- A express request timeouts after 2 minutes.
 This happens while converting a huge ebook.
 - A ebook is converted to a .epub and a .mobi regardless if only one of the two was requested.
 - It is slow. (ebook-convert is CPU bound, multiple cores help when converting multiple ebooks)